Sudha Malhotra: Early life and education

 Sudha Malhotra was born in New Delhi to a Punjabi Hindu family and grew up in Lahore, Bhopal and Firozpur.
 She is the eldest of 4 siblings - Arun, Vijay, Kiran and herself.
 She did her graduation in music from Agra University.

 Career

 Malhotra was discovered as a child artist by Ghulam Haider (a prominent music director of the 1940s).
 She debuted in the movie Arzoo.
 She retired from film industry in 1960, following her marriage with businessman Giridhar Motwani (whose family owned the Chicago Radio Mike Company).
 She recorded for a few albums in the following years, including for Jagjit Singh's In a Mood of Love.
 She also sang for Raj Kapoor's Prem Rog in 1982.

-Some of her popular Marathi songs are (Bhavgeet) - "Shukratara Mandwara", "Haat Tuza Haataat" and "Divas Tujhe he Fulayche", all duets with Arun Date.
+Some of her popular Marathi songs are (Bhavgeet) - "Shukratara Mandwara", " Visarasheel Khas Mala", "Haat Tuza Haataat" and "Divas Tujhe he Fulayche", all duets with Arun Date.
 She has sung 264 songs in 155 films.